microsoft/OMS-docker/Kubernetes/windows/private_preview/README.md

 ## Overview

 Azure monitor for containers is already collecting metrics and logs for linux nodes and metrics for windows nodes.
-This private preview works in conjunction with the aforementioned GA product.
+This private preview feature works in conjunction with the aforementioned GA product.
 It is adding the capability to collect STDOUT and STDERR logs being produced within a container and sending it to the Log Analytics workspace that you've configured in the prerequisite.

 -----------